OpenMW/UIX-R/README.md

 As more content creators are contacted, they can pick a CC license that bests suites them.

+### What does CC0 mean?

+You may freely download, build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.

 ## People you should thank

-Alain "Spyder" Brunotte, released over a 1000 assets
+Alain "Spyder" Brunotte, released over a 1300 assets under the CC0 license.

 ## People we are looking to make contact with